mwunsch/rumoji/README.md

 ## tl;dr

->**Do not store emoji unicodes in your database.
-Store the human-friendly code and support the emoji-cheat-sheet.**

->By doing this, you can ensure that users across devices can see the author’s intention.
-You can always show users an image, but you can’t show them a range of characters their system does not support.
+>By doing this, you can ensure that users across devices can see the
+>author’s intention.
+You can always show users an image, but you can’t
+>show them a range of characters their system does not support.

+This gem is primarily for handling emoji characters in user-generated content.
+Depending on your technical stack, these characters could end up being lost.

 ## Usage